wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

     - `Builder.enableFallbackToSharedBiometryKey()` - use equal method in `PowerAuthBiometricConfiguration.Builder` instead.

   - `PowerAuthToken` class:
     - `generateHeader()` - is not recommended to use.
-You should migrate your code to use `PowerAuthTokenStore.generateAuthenticationHeader()` to make sure the PowerAuth SDK synchronize the time with the server properly.
+You should migrate your code to use `PowerAuthTokenStore.generateAuthenticationHeader()` to make sure the PowerAuth SDK synchronizes the time with the server properly.

   - `PowerAuthAuthorizationHttpHeader` is deprecated, use functions that provide `PowerAuthHttpHeader` instead.